Nukesor/webhook-server/README.md

 Otherwise your Credentials or your template payload can be leaked.

 Using the signature header without receiving any payloads should be safe, but it's still recommended to use SSL for encryption.

+An example cert and key can be created like this `openssl req -nodes -new -x509 -keyout test.pem -out test.pem` If you need a password function for the private key, please create an issue.